Google Grants Eligibility: Is Your Nonprofit Eligible?

 - Education: Schools, academic institutions, and universities

-- An owned website: Your organization must own the domain that a Google Ad would direct users to when they click on it.
+- Website ownership.
+Your nonprofit must own the domain that users would be directed to when clicking on your Google ad.

-- Unique website content: Materials on your site should be exclusive to your nonprofit and not found elsewhere on the internet.
+- Unique content.
+Your site should feature content that is exclusive to your nonprofit and not found elsewhere on the internet.

-- No broken links: Broken links no longer direct to their previously intended destination.
-If someone clicks a broken link, it will lead them to a 404 error page.
-Avoid this by constantly checking your linked materials and updating them as necessary (such as implementing a redirect to a relevant piece of content).
+- No broken links.
+Broken links no longer lead to their intended destinations.
+Instead, they send users to a 404 error page.
+Be sure to frequently check your links and update them as necessary, such as implementing a redirect to a relevant piece of content.

-- HTTPS security: An HTTPS-secured website is encrypted and therefore offers users greater protection and privacy during their browsing.
+- HTTPS security.
+An HTTPS-secured website is encrypted, offering users greater protection and privacy during their browsing.

-- Noncommercial in nature: Your website must serve the general public, not just those who provide financial contributions.
-Commercial activity (e.g. product sales, consultation offers, lead generations, etc.) should not be the sole purpose of your website.
-If anything commercial appears on your website, you must clearly describe how it supports your mission.
-In certain cases, you must provide an annual report detailing how your organization used the commercially-obtained funds.
+- Noncommercial activity.
+Commercial activity, such as product sales or consultation offers, should not be the sole purpose of your website.
+If any commercial content appears on your website, you must clearly describe how it supports your mission.
+In certain cases, you must include an annual report detailing how your organization used commercially-obtained funds.

-- Limited advertisements: All ads must be relevant to your mission and not obtrusive to site users.
+- Limited advertisements: All ads on your website must be relevant to your mission and unobtrusive to site visitors.

-In short, your website simply needs to be high quality.
-While all these Google Grants eligibility requirements might seem daunting, a well-maintained website will already meet many of these qualifications without needing substantial updates.
+In short, your website simply needs to be a high-quality destination for search engine users.
+While all of these Google Grants requirements for your website might seem rigorous, a well-maintained website will already meet many of these qualifications without requiring substantial changes.

+To become and remain eligible for Google Ad Grants, your nonprofit must comply with various program policies set forth by Google.
 This includes following the Google Ad Grants terms and conditions, standard Google Ads policies, Google’s general terms and conditions, and account management policies.
-Some of these policies include:
+Some of these policies enforce:

 - Not using ads, keywords, or landing page destinations that promote hatred, intolerance, discrimination, or violence.